Johnson-Research-Group/Kinetic_monte_carlo/KMC_with_defect_forming_reactions/README.md

 The model is developed using separate, interacting lattices for the carbon and oxygen sites.
 The carbon lattice includes all possible carbon sites in a multilayer graphene structure representative of an HOPG material.
 The use of separate lattices makes it possible to effectively distinguish the oxygen and carbon sites and allow them to communicate throughout the simulation as various chemical interactions are tracked.

 ## Required python packages
-- NumPy
+- numPy
-- Pandas
+- pandas
-- Cantera
+- cantera
-- Matplotlib
+- matplotlib
-- Sys
+- sys

 ## Required data